Amulets and Talismans

 When we add up 1 + 9 + 7 + 5, we get 22.
 Because 22 is a Master number, we stop at that point and do not reduce it any further.

 Once you have chosen an Amulet/Talisman, it must be charged to fill it with power and energy.
 Amulets and Talismans are important magical tools that need to be dedicated to you and your specific goals.
 The best time to charge your Amulet/Talisman is when the moon is waxing.
 Bathe and change into clean clothes before charging your talisman.
 Some people prefer to be naked for this ceremony, as it exposes the Amulet or Talisman to more of their personal energy fields.
-For more information on how to cleanse and charge your Amulet/Talisman click here.
+For more information on How to Cleanse and Charge your Amulet and Talisman.